SHOWING 1 - 1 OF 1 RESULTS

 An overview of the general cost of living index for Spokane, WA is displayed above for your reference.
-Residents in Spokane, WA enjoy a cost of living index of 94.
-This index is 19% lower than the Washington average, and 6% lower than the national average.
-The following categories are used when determining the cost of living index for any given city: health care (5%), transportation (9%), utilities (10%), groceries (13%), housing (30%), and goods/services (33%).
-Clearly, housing and goods/services make up the majority of the formula for calculating the cost of living index.
-Because of this, the general cost of living for any given area can be estimated by looking at the cost of everyday goods in that area.
-For those living in Spokane, WA, the average cost of goods and services is 8% lower than it is in Washington, and it is 2% lower than the national average.
+Residents in Spokane, WA enjoy a cost of living index of 92.3.
+This index is 16.4% lower than the Washington average, and 5% higher than the national average.
+For those living in Spokane, WA, the average cost of goods and services is 10% lower than it is in Washington, and it is 5% higher than the national average.

 Passports and Visas